OpenTechSchool/python-data-intro/core/notebook.md

       sudo apt-get install ipython-notebook python-matplotlib

 * If you can't get IPython Notebook to work on your computer at all, there's a hosted service called [Wakari](https://www.wakari.io/) that you can use for free.
-In this case your programs won't be running on your own computer, they'll be running "in the cloud" (ie on Wakari's servers somewhere else) and you'll just see the results.
+In this case your programs won't be running on your own computer, they'll be running "in the cloud" (ie on Wakari's servers somewhere else) and you'll just see the results in your web browser.

 ## Note about Python 3

 Anaconda and some of the other installers come with Python version 2.
-You may have been using Python version 3 up until now.
+You may have been using Python version 3 up until now, this is the verison that the Introduction to Programming workshop encourages you to use.

 The Python world is slowly migrating towards using Python 3 for everything.
-IPython is available for both 2 & 3, but Anaconda includes some components which are still Python 2 only.
+IPython is available for both 2 & 3, but Anaconda comes with Python 2 as it includes some components which are still Python 2 only.

-Python 2 and Python 3 have some minor incompatible differences.
+Python 2 and Python 3 have some minor incompatible differences in language syntax.
 The programs shown in this workshop are designed to work with both, but if you find some code that doesn't work (but perhaps works on your neighbour's computer) then this may be why.

 ## Starting IPython Notebook